 No luck.
 Nothing, zilch.
 Without knowing anything about myself, Tsohost wouldn't give anything away.
 They would only provide my username and logins if I provided my ID, proof of the card number I used to purchase, my address, as well as the answer to the security question I set up.
 Good stuff, finally!

-Performance is woeful.
-In 2018 you cannot charge paying consumers for a web hosting service that has frequent downtimes, even if your server response speeds are amazing when they are up.
-Tsohost doesn't even offer that as a consolation.
-The speeds are among the worst we've ever come across, and I'm truly shocked that things turned out this way.
+In short - tsoHost isn't a great hosting provider.
+The performance is woeful - you just cannot charge paying consumers for a web hosting service that has frequent downtimes.
+The response time is among the worst we've ever come across, and I'm truly shocked that things turned out this way.

 To sum things up, Tsohost is like a car that looks great on the outside but has the performance of a desert jellyfish.
 You're better off buying literally any other provider in our best web hosting list.
 With the possible exception of Network Solutions, of course.